 - Material placed in corners where bass frequencies “pool”.

 If you are listening to sound where your ear is far from the speaker, like a home theater space, bass traps are very important to normalizing the sound.
 It’s most important in smaller spaces—those 2-3 foot corner spaces make up practically the whole room in a 6x6x6 space!
 This is just one reason that small voiceover “booths” with parallel sides don’t always work well.
-But in large rooms bass pooling doesn’t effect the sound as much.
+But in large rooms bass pooling doesn’t affect the sound as much.

 Also, if the “ear” is very close to the sound source, bass pools will have less effect on what you hear.
 If you are recording voiceover, your voice is the sound source, and the “ear” is the microphone, just inches away.
 So bass traps matter much less for voiceover than for a home theater space.
 And they matter even less if you are using a proximity sensitive microphone that warms up your sound when you get close to it.

-Rather than try to trap bass in a small square or rectangular space, try to work in the corner of a larger space instead of trying to fix a voiceover “booth”-size space.
+Rather than try to trap bass in a small square or rectangular space, try to work in the corner of a larger space instead of trying to fix a small voiceover “booth”-size space.